The HUB Brooklyn developers break ground on Riverside Avenue restaurant and event space

 The developers of The HUB Brooklyn, a multiuse restaurant, office and event space, broke ground Nov.
 14 at 400 Riverside Ave. in Downtown Jacksonville.

-The 0.21-acre lot is at the corner of Riverside Avenue and Forest Street.
+The 0.21-acre lot is at Riverside Avenue and Forest Street.
 It is across the street from FIS headquarters and the Morgan & Morgan law offices in the 501 Riverside Ave. building.

 The project has been almost four years in the making.
-It is planned for an opening in the fourth quarter of 2025.
+It is planned to open in the fourth quarter of 2025.

-It is being developed by Mark Janasik, owner of Southern Grounds coffee shops, and Joe Cronk and Cliff Duch of Cronk Duch Architecture & Planning.
+Mark Janasik, owner of Southern Grounds coffee shops, and Joe Cronk and Cliff Duch of Cronk Duch Architecture & Planning, are developing the project.

 A Cronk Duch subsidiary, CD+urban studio, will focus on development.

-CD+urban studio is focused on consulting, planning, designing and branding urban infill projects with an emphasis on re-emerging neighborhoods.
+CD+urban studio focuses on consulting, planning, designing and branding urban infill projects with an emphasis on re-emerging neighborhoods.

 A Cronk Duch subsidiary, CD+urban studio is focused on consulting, planning, designing and branding urban infill projects.